letr0ngvang/letr-0ngvangidm/README.md

 **Safety & Responsibility**

-- Prefer running inside a VM/sandbox.
+- Prefer running inside a VM/sandbox if you don't trust this.

 - Use at your own risk.
 You are solely responsible for any misuse or policy violations.